 A festive bar with a shortbread crust, red jam filling and a crumble topping scattered with chopped green pistachios.

 For more fabulous ideas for your cookie exchange party, head on over to Robin Olson’s Cookie-Exchange.com.
-The site hasn’t been updated in years, but it’s still online and absolutey chock full of great information from the woman who originally made cookie swaps famous back in the day.
+The site hasn’t been updated in years, but don’t be put off by its 1990s look because it’s still online and absolutely chock full of great information from the woman who originally made cookie swaps famous back in the day.
 Invitation ideas, party games, cookie exchange rules, recipes…it’s all there.
 The old message board is also a treasure trove for cookie exchange info!